easy-xchange/coding-test/README.md

 1. If you're not sure what language to use then use your strongest language.
 This will put your best food forward.
 2. To clarify, your submission *SHOULD NOT* print anything else that is not requested to STDOUT.
 2.1 This also means it should not print any welcome or exception messages.
 3. The application should be terminated using ctrl-D, the SIGQUIT signal only.

-.RAR or class files will not be accepted or executed due to security.
-2. By submitting a [git
-patch](https://stackoverflow.com/questions/6658313/how-can-i-generate-a-git-patch-for-a-specific-commit).
-Please do not submit a pull request against the repo. how to install any dependencies your code may have.
+Any submission that uses "quit," "exit" or any other user submitted text will automatically be disqualified.

   Thank you!